-I began to find my voice and share my story when an author friend approached me to talk about ‘coming out’:
+I began to find my voice and share my story when an author friend approached me to talk about ‘coming out’.
+This conversation became a contribution to her book:

 The Exuberant Church: